minprog/app-studio/40 Projects/10 Mr. Potatohead/10 Assignment.md

 - You can set whether or not an image (or any other control) is visible on the screen by setting its `android:visibility` property in the XML, and/or by calling its `setVisibility` method in your Java code.
 The `setVisibility` method accepts a parameter such as `View.VISIBLE` or `View.INVISIBLE`.
 There is also a `getVisibility` method if you need to check whether a widget is currently visible.

-- You can preserve user data by using a `savedInstanceState` object.
+- You can preserve user data by using the `onSaveInstanceState()` method.

 ## iOS tips